Ian Svenonius: Other projects

 Throughout his career, Svenonius has disc jockeyed at clubs such as Cold Rice in Washington, D.C.
-In 1993 Svenonius and Nation of Ulysses/Make-Up members James Canty and Steve Gamboa were involved in the short-lived project Cupid Car Club, which released only one EP on Kill Rock Stars Records entitled Join our Club.
+In 1993 Svenonius and Nation of Ulysses/Make-Up members James Canty and Steve Gamboa were involved in the short-lived project Cupid Car Club, which released only one EP on Kill Rock Stars Records titled Join our Club.
 In 2001 Svenonius collaborated with the English conceptualist/producer Mike Alway of If..
 Records to create the record Play Power under the pseudonym David Candy.
 The album was released through Jet Set Records, Siesta Records, and If..
 Records.
 Play Power was part of a series of "Magazine-Style Records" which included other imaginary acts such as Death by Chocolate, Maria Napoleon, and Lollipop Train.

 Svenonius wrote an afterword for Glen E. Friedman's 2005 photography book Recognize (ISBN 0-9641916-6-0), as well as the introduction to Friedman's 2007 book Keep Your Eyes Open (ISBN 0-9641916-8-7).
 As host of the VBS.TV online show Soft Focus, Svenonius interviews guests such as Ian MacKaye, Genesis P-Orridge, Adam Horovitz, Cat Power and Will Oldham in front of a live audience at the Guggenheim Museum in New York City.
-Soft Focus has recently moved to London, England, where Svenonius interviews British artists such as Mark E. Smith of The Fall and Billy Childish.
+Soft Focus later moved to London, England, where Svenonius interviewed British artists such as Mark E. Smith of The Fall and Billy Childish.
 In 1994, Svenonius had a supporting role in the independent film Half-Cocked.
 In 2001, Svenonius appeared in the documentary Plaster Caster about the plaster casts of Cynthia Plaster Caster.